Avian Influenza Infection

 - visited a country with an outbreak of avian influenza, and had contact with live poultry or pigs or their environments OR

 - had close contact with someone known to have avian influenza.

 Antiviral drugs, oseltamivir (Tamiflu) and zanamivir (Relenza) can be used for treatment.

-At present no vaccine is available against avian influenza in humans but in the event of a large outbreak a vaccine could be manufactured within months.
+At present there is no vaccine available for people against avian influenza.
+In the event of a large outbreak a vaccine could be manufactured within months.

 - The European Centre for Disease Prevention and Control